andrewrgoss/andrewrgoss.com/content/resources.md

 This page tries to collect the libraries for the queueing systems (job, messaging, etc.) that are widely popular and have a successful record of running on (big) production systems.<br>
 <a href="http://queues.io" target="_blank">queues.io</a>

+#### StackShare
+StackShare provides online software for displaying and sharing your technology stack, which is made up of the software that you use.
+It's an online community that features comparisons, ratings, reviews, recommendations, and discussions of the best software tools and software infrastructure services.<br>
+<a href="https://stackshare.io" target="_blank">stackshare.io</a>

 <hr>
 ## <a name="web_app_frameworks"></a>Web Application Frameworks
 <hr>